17 Different Ways in Which God Speaks to Us

 17. Through Love

-He gives His creations the ability to express His Love for them through His common grace.
+He allows His creations to express His Love for them through His common grace.
 However, as soon as we accept that we are His children, we are obligated to love.

 First and foremost, we are to love God.
-So let’s remember that when we get Love from others, it comes from the priceless gift God provided to the world—His Love.
+So let’s remember that when we get Love from others, it comes from God’s priceless gift to the world—His Love.

 In conclusion, there are many ways in which God speaks to us.
-But the most important thing to remember is that He loves us unconditionally.
-And because of that, He wants nothing but the best for us.
+But the most important thing to remember is that He loves us unconditionally and wants nothing but the best for us.

 Leave a Reply